• Safety Laws in Maryland

 vehicles.

 How To Install a Child Safety Seat provides handy information, and Maryland's Project KISS (Kids in Safety Seats) helps families who can't purchase child safety seats.
-For additional help, contact the Maryland Department of Health and Mental Hygiene (410) 767-6016 or (800) 370-SEAT.
+For additional help, call (800) 370-SEAT.

 NOTE: Maryland's child safety seat law does not prohibit front seat riding.
 The lone exception to this comes into play when placing a rear-facing child in a front seat with an active air bag.

-• while operating a motor vehicle from using hand-held cell phones.
+• while operating a motor vehicle from using hand-held electronic devices.

-• All learner permit and provisional license holders younger than 18 are banned from all cell phone usage.
+• All learner permit and provisional license holders and anyone younger than 18 years old are banned from all electronic device usage.

 Texting restrictions: